Session 3 - Module A: Advanced Orchestration Patterns¶

 try:

-# Create agent instance with specialization
+# Create data processing agent instance with specialization

 agent_class = template_info["class"]